transdigiware/blockchain/starter_plan.md

 **Notes:**
 - {{site.data.keyword.blockchainfull_notm}} Platform Starter Plan is a development and testing environment, and is not suitable for production workloads.
-If you need a production environment, see [About Enterprise Plan](/docs/services/blockchain?topic=blockchain-enterprise-plan-about#enterprise-plan-about).
 - {{site.data.keyword.blockchainfull_notm}} Platform is a platform service on {{site.data.keyword.cloud_notm}} and all membership offerings follow the [{{site.data.keyword.cloud_notm}} Services terms](http://www-03.ibm.com/software/sla/sladb.nsf/sla/bm){: external} on service level agreements (SLAs).
 Starter Plan is provisioned in a data center in a single geography.
 For a list of available geographies, see [{{site.data.keyword.blockchainfull_notm}} Platform locations](/docs/services/blockchain?topic=blockchain-ibp-regions-locations#ibp-regions-locations).

 ## What Starter Plan offers